MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementRoleAssignment.md

 ### -RoleScopeTags
 The set of Role Scope Tags defined on the Role Assignment.
-To construct, see NOTES section for ROLESCOPETAGS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ROLESCOPETAGS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphRoleScopeTag[]